Osteogenesis imperfecta: Systemic

 As its biological causes have been more precisely determined, it has become more widely recognized that while the primary disease process of OI happens in the bones, the most common types of OI—those caused by type I collagen gene mutations—affect virtually all of the human body's organs in some way.

 Type I collagen is present throughout the circulatory and respiratory systems: from the ventricles of the heart itself, to the heart valves, to the vasculature, it is an integral part of the connective tissue of the lungs.
 As such, cardiovascular complications, among them aortic insufficiency, aortic aneurysm, and arterial dissections, are sometimes comorbid with OI, but not as frequently as they are comorbid with Marfan syndrome.

 Respiratory illnesses are a major cause of death in OI.
 The most obvious source of respiratory problems in OI is pulmonary insufficiency caused by problems in the architecture of the thoracic wall.
 However, respiratory tract infections, such as pneumonia, are also more fatal among those with OI than the general population.
 Those with more severe ribcage deformities were found to have worse lung restriction in a small-scale 2012 study involving 22 Italian patients with OI types III and IV, plus 26 non-affected controls.

-OI—especially its severe form type III—also has effects on the gastrointestinal system.
+OI—especially its severe form, type III—also has effects on the gastrointestinal system.
 It was found to be associated with recurrent abdominal pain and chronic constipation in two studies on patients affected by OI.
 Chronic constipation is especially common, and is thought to be aggravated by an asymmetric pelvis (acetabular protrusion).
 Especially in childhood, OI-associated constipation may cause a feeling of fullness and associated food refusal, leading to malnutrition.

 Classification

 There are two typing systems for OI in modern use.
 The first, created by David Sillence in 1979, classifies patients into four types, or syndromes, according to their clinical presentation, without taking into account the genetic cause of their disease.
 The second system expands on the Sillence model, but assigns new numbered types genetically as they are found.
 Therefore, people with OI can be described as having both a clinical type and a genetic type, which may or may not be equivalent.

 Type I is the most common, and 90% of cases result from mutations to either COL1A1 or COL1A2.
-Symptoms vary a lot between types, as well as vary from person to person, even in the same family.
+Symptoms vary widely between types, as well as vary from person to person, even in the same family.

 As of 2021, 21 types of OI have been defined:

 Sillence types

 Sillence's four types have both a clinical and a genetic meaning; the descriptions below are clinical and can be applied to several genetic types of OI.
-When used to refer to a genetic as well as a clinical type, it indicates that the clinical symptoms are indeed caused by mutations in the COL1A1 or COL1A2 genes which are inherited in an autosomal dominant fashion.
+When used to refer to a genetic as well as a clinical type, it indicates that the clinical symptoms are indeed caused by mutations in the COL1A1 or COL1A2 genes, which are inherited in an autosomal dominant fashion.